mitchpaulus/neobem/doc/getting_started.inc.md

 The latest release of Neobem is on GitHub, at [https://github.com/mitchpaulus/neobem/releases](https://github.com/mitchpaulus/neobem/releases).
-There you will see 3 main assets:
+There you will see zips containing a compiled executable for various operating systems and CPU architectures.

-1. `neobem_win-x64_x.x.x.zip`
+1. linux-arm64.zip
-2. `neobem_linux-x64_x.x.x.zip`
+2. linux-arm.zip
-3. `neobem_osx-x64_x.x.x.zip`
+3. linux-musl-x64.zip
+4. linux-x64.zip
+5. osx-x64.zip
+6. win-arm64.zip
+7. win-arm.zip
+8. win-x64.zip
+9. win-x86.zip

-Download the zip file that matches your operating system.[^WSL]
+Download the zip file that matches your operating system and architecture.[^WSL] For most people, this will be `win-x64`, `linux-x64`, or `osx-x64`.

 [^WSL]: If you are running the Windows Subsystem for Linux within Windows, I would
         recommend the Linux version, and installing like a Linux program

+The zip file will contain a single self contained executable.
-Extract that zip file to a location that you will want the program to live.
+Extract that file from the zip file to a location that you will want the program to live.
 It doesn't really matter where you put it, but recommended places would be: